lepture/flask-oauthlib/docs/oauth2.rst

         oauth.init_app(app)
         return app

-To implemente the oauthorization flow, we need to understand the data model.
+To implement the authorization flow, we need to understand the data model.

 User (Resource Owner)
 ---------------------

-A user, or resource owner, is usally the registered user on your site.
+A user, or resource owner, is usually the registered user on your site.
 You design your own user model, there is not much to say.

 Client (Application)